OmarStewey/serverless-class/19_Structured logging/README.md

 <details>
 <summary><b>Disable debug logging in production</b></summary><p>

-This logger allows you to control the default log level via the `LOG_LEVEL` environment variable.
-Let's configure the `LOG_LEVEL` environment such that we'll be logging at `INFO` level in production, but logging at `DEBUG` level everywhere else.
+Let's configure the `LOG_LEVEL` environment such that we'll be logging at `info` level in production, but logging at `debug` level everywhere else.

 1. Open `serverless.yml`.
 Under the `custom` section at the top, add `logLevel` as below: